We are committed to make Burnaby a better place to live and work through bringing neighbours together to build a strong community.

 BNH will welcome community members who would like to attend the dinners or who want to help with the organization of the event.

 For more information please email firstname.lastname@example.org or call 604-431-0400 Ext.
 128

 We have a mini library of international available for your reference at our Burnaby Community Kitchen Blog.

-Join us for a fun evening, celebrating the Mexican culture.
-It will be an opportunity to enjoy amazing traditional food from Mexico, prepared by community members, with entertainment and activities for the children.
+Join us for a fun evening, celebrating the Syrian culture.
+It will be an opportunity to enjoy amazing traditional food, prepared by community members, with entertainment and activities for everyone.

 For more information, check out the poster.